The Entry Level

 Students primarily work alone when using technology.
 Students may collaborate without using technology tools.

 The teacher directs students to work alone on tasks involving technology.

-The setting is arranged for direct instruction and individual seat work.
+The setting is arranged for direct instruction and individual work.

 Students receive information from the teacher via technology.

 The teacher uses technology to deliver information to students.